Resources

 We reserve the right to cancel FitTripRx at any time.
 In the event of cancellation, registration fees will be refunded, unless the final InBody Scan has been completed.

 The winners of FitTripRX are decided by points.
-Earn weekly points throughout the program by logging your progress through the Corporate Health Unlimited app.
+Earn habit points throughout the program by logging your progress through the Corporate Health Unlimited app.
 You earn body composition points at the end, by comparing your initial InBody scan with your final InBody scan.
 Your final score combines your weekly points with your body composition points.
 You will not know your final score until the end of the 12-week program.

-HOW DO WE CALCULATE WEEKLY POINTS?
+HOW DO WE CALCULATE HABIT POINTS?

 WORKOUT LOG